 American Rescue Plan Act (ARPA)

-The Town of Davidson engaged in a robust community engagement process to gather feedback from residents and other community members on how best to allocate ARPA dollars.
-This process included several public meetings as well as an online community survey.
+The Town of Davidson engaged in a robust, engagement driven process to help determine how best to allocate ARPA dollars.

 What is the American Rescue Plan Act?

 The American Rescue Plan Act of 2021 (ARPA) was passed into law on March 11, 2021.
-This law includes the Coronavirus Local Fiscal Recovery Fund, which provides $19.53 billion to support tens of thousands of local governments.
+The law includes the Coronavirus Local Fiscal Recovery Fund, which provides $19.53 billion to support tens of thousands of local governments.
 The specific local governments included typically serve a population under 50,000 and include the Town of Davidson.
-Davidson is projected to receive $4.16 million by July 2022.
+Davidson received $4.16 million as of July 2022.

 On June 22, 2021, the Davidson Board of Commissioner approved the receipt of the funds and a Special Revenue Ordinance to track the funds.
 The ordinance may be viewed here Version OptionsAmerican Rescue Plan Act (ARPA)Headline.
 These funds will not be comingled with the General Fund for the town.

 The United States Treasury Department accepted comments related to the guidance for expenditures until July 16, 2021.
 The Treasury Department issued final guidance on January 6, 2022.
 The final rule document may be viewed here Version OptionsAmerican Rescue Plan Act (ARPA)Headline.
 A summary overview is also available here Version OptionsAmerican Rescue Plan Act (ARPA)Headline.

 The town aims to provide the highest and best use of this one-time federally provided funding and offer a plan that will provide transformational and high value impact for the community.